Lymphoma is the Most Common Dog Cancer

 Malignant lymphoma or lymphosarcoma is one of the most common neoplasms (tumor) in dogs.
 They usually originate in lymphoid tissues, like the lymph nodes, spleen, and bone marrow.
-However, they can arise in any tissues in the body.
-Lymphoma accounts for approximately 7-24% of all canine neoplasia (formation of a new tissue) and 83% of all canine hematopoietic (blood cells) malignancies.
+However, they can arise in any tissue in the body.
+Lymphoma accounts for approximately 7-24% of all canine neoplasia (formation of new tissue) and 83% of all canine hematopoietic (blood cells) malignancies.

 - Stage I: Ailment restricted to a single lymph node.